National Security Department

-National Security Department is a department of the Hong Kong Police Force established on 1 July 2020 under Hong Kong national security law (NSL) to "safeguard" the national security of China.
-Responsible for arresting pro-democracy politicians in the city, the National Security Department is regarded as the security police after the Hong Kong Special Branch was disbanded in 1995.
+The National Security Department (noted as NS) is the Hong Kong Police Force national security law enforcement agency established by the Hong Kong National Security Law in 2020.

-With a structure similar to the Special Branch, the National Security Department is led by a Deputy Commissioner of Police.
-The department may recruit professionals from outside Hong Kong "to provide assistance in the performance of duties for safeguarding national security".
-Besides, the department shall work with Office for Safeguarding National Security of the CPG in the HKSAR and is supervised by Committee for Safeguarding National Security of the Hong Kong Special Administrative Region.
+The National Security Department is led by a Deputy Commissioner of Police, who is appointed by the Chief Executive of Hong Kong.
+The department recruits from outside Hong Kong "to provide assistance in the performance of duties for safeguarding national security."
+The department works with the Office for Safeguarding National Security and is supervised by the Committee for Safeguarding National Security of the Government of Hong Kong.

 Duties

-According to Article 17 of the NSL, the duties and functions of the department shall be:
+According to Article 17 of the National Security Law, the duties and functions of the department shall be: